-Humans, as the only obligate bipedal species among primates, have highly specialized adaptations to facilitate this kind of locomotion (Figure 9.5).
+Humans have highly specialized adaptations to facilitate obligate bipedalism (Figure 9.6).
 Many of these adaptations occur within the soft tissue of the body (e.g., muscles and tendons).
 However, when analyzing the paleoanthropological record for evidence of the emergence of bipedalism, all that remains is the fossilized bone.
 Interpretations of locomotion are therefore often based on comparative analyses between fossil remains and the skeletons of extant primates with known locomotor behaviors.
-These adaptations occur throughout the skeleton and are summarized in Table 9.1.
+These adaptations occur throughout the skeleton and are summarized in Figure 9.7.